Code-Institute-Submissions/KieranSweeden-fol.io/TESTING.md

 ##### Library Page

 - Help section opens and closes on click as intended.
+- Library is presented as the active page within the navigation.
 - Names and descriptions are clamped for symmetrical visuals as intended.
 - Publish link is displayed within a folio's additional menu if that folio is not published which is expected behaviour.
 - Conceal link is displayed within a folio's additional menu if that folio is published which is intended.